alcantarar/dryft/documentation/JOSS_submission/paper.md

 $$S_n = D_n - \frac{A_n + A_{n+1}}{2}$$

-Where $n$ is a given step, $A$ is the mean vertical GRF during the aerial phase, $D$ is the drifting signal signal, and $S$ is the returned signal with drift removed.
+Where $n$ is a given step, $A$ is the mean vertical GRF during the aerial phase, $D$ is the drifting signal, and $S$ is the returned signal with drift removed.
 This process is repeated for all steps present in a trial, with drift of the first and last step in a trial estimated from only one adjacent aerial phase.